Where East & West meet in the Mediterranean

 Sicily Extension from Malta Tour

 An unforgettable journey of faith, culture and history through the beautiful Island of Sicily.
-Greeks, Romans, Byzantines, Normans, Bourbons and many more contributed to the tapestry of Sicilian history that draws so many to explore this ancient island.
+Greeks, Romans, Byzantines, Normans, Bourbons, all contributed to the tapestry of Sicilian history.
+They left their imprint on this ancient island that draw so many to the heart of the Mediterranean.

 Catamaran ride with return • Olive Oil Tasting at a local Sicilian press • Famous chocolate tasting in Modica • Taormina Greek Theatre • Castello Ursino • Siracusa Neapolis Archeological Park tour • Greek Theatre • Catacombs of St. John • Madonna della Lacrima • Palazzo Bellomo …and more